MrCNeale/mrcneale.github.io/_drafts/VCIX-NV-Exam-Experience.md

 That's right it's HOL style.
 Something you should be very familiar with as you should be hammering the HOLs to learn NSX and anything else ;-)
 That's positive.
 The negatives are the ongoing debacle that VCIX-NV will/won't/will/won't/will/won't/will/won't get upgraded to VCIX6-NV.
 It was version 6 of NSX so it should, and there was no Design exam available either to do a full VCAP6-NV...
 They really need to sort their roadmap out, it changes too often and then lacks support.
 Also a very random point to add is that the entry level actual exam, the VCA are the most bizarre exams I have ever encountered.
 A muddled mix of sales/marketing/buzzwords/incorrect-technical terms and more....I got some vouchers recently to do some.
 Whilst I am grateful for that I cannot see why someone would pay to do those exams.
 They don't pre-qualify for VCP, they aren't very beneficial and the content falls well below the par of VCP/VCAP/VCIX questions.
 I think these should be scrapped or revamped.
+I've also heard the Certifcition team has had a shake up/re-org.
+Let's hope that sets things back on the good track it used to be on.

 Now for a rest..........